 We - PetHub - created Lost Pet Prevention (LPP) Month in July 2014 to give pet parents focused, in-depth resources, tools and strategies for preventing a lost pet, as well as advice for getting them home quickly if they go 'AWOL' (Absent without a leash).
-Even though July is the offical LPP month, we work just as hard the rest of the year to fulfill that mission.
+Even though July is the official LPP month, we work just as hard the rest of the year to fulfill that mission.

 We’re not the only ones though.
 There are many organizations across the country working towards a similar goal.
 Here is a little more about what we do plus 5 other organizations that we think are pretty great at helping lost pets find their way home.

-PetHub, Inc. is focused on getting lost pets home faster and safer than any other solution available by utilizing current and new technologies, including QR code pet ID tags, NFC wireless technology, GPS mapping, and real-time notifications.
+PetHub, Inc. is focused on getting lost pets home faster and safer than any other solution available by utilizing current and new technologies, including QR code pet ID tags, GPS mapping, and real-time notifications.
 PetHub has received numerous industry awards, including Dog Fancy's "Editors' Choice," Pet Business' "Innovation Award," Pet Age Magazine's "Silver Retailer Select," and Business Insider's, "50 Coolest New Businesses in the U.S."

 Missing Animal Response

 The Missing Animal Response (MAR) is a national, nonprofit organization dedicated to reuniting lost pets with their families through education and partnerships with animal welfare agencies.
-They offer the most comprehensive website of lost pet recovery tips based on our cutting edge knowledge of lost pet behavior, they’ve partnered with several animal shelters to help them develop lost pet services, and they developed and facilitate a training and certification program for pet detectives and MAR search dogs
+They offer the most comprehensive website of lost pet recovery tips based on our cutting-edge knowledge of lost pet behavior, they’ve partnered with several animal shelters to help them develop lost pet services, and they developed and facilitate a training and certification program for pet detectives and MAR search dogs